uhsipra/uhsipra/README.md

 - 👋 Hi, I’m @uhsipra
-- 👀 I’m interested in all thinbgs programming
+- 👀 I’m interested in all things programming
-- 🌱 I’m currently learning the fundamentals of algorithms and data structures
+- 🌱 I’m currently a Masters in Software Engineering student
 - 📫 Reach me at sipra@ualberta.ca